 - you feel exasperated and let it show with sighs, “ugh,” “what am I going to do with you?” (even if you say them as a joke)

 I know . . . easier said than done, but change in this area requires changes in your thinking about parenting.
 If you feel helpless or hopeless, you will parent from this perspective.
 You need a pep talk – just like when a coach pumps up his players before sending them out on the field.
-You need to make some important decisions in how you view yourself as a parent of a toddler:
+You need to make some important mental shifts in how you view yourself as a parent of a toddler:

-3) Be firm
+3) Be firm and kind

-- Make eye contact.
+- Make eye contact with a pleasant face

-- Establish simple rules.
+- Establish simple rules

-- Enforce your simple rules.
+- Enforce your simple rules

 - Act more than you talk.
+Reasoning will not work

 4) Be decisive